 - Public offence – the general public is entitled to expect a certain set of standards, and finding anatomical waste incorrectly disposed of, such as those legs in the rubbish tip, crosses that line.

 At Cosmos Clinic we have a waste management policy to ensure the correct procedures are followed when handling, transporting and disposing of anatomical waste.
 This policy is implemented to reduce any potential risk to patients, staff, contractors, members of the general public and the environment.
 We are able to minimise this risk in several different ways:

 - Wear protective clothing when handling anatomical waste

 - Separate anatomical waste from other waste as soon as it is removed from the body

 - Stored in appropriate containers and disposed of according to each state and territories EPA guidelines

 All of our staff are trained to comply with our waste management policy.

 What does Cosmos Clinic do with fat removed during liposuction?

-Our mega liposuction procedure removes large amounts of fat from patients who are overweight or obese.
+Our liposuction and mega liposuction procedure remove large amounts of fat from patients who are overweight or obese.
 This could involve the removal of up to 10 litres of fat over several sessions.
 To dispose of this anatomical waste appropriately, we engage a biological waste management company that complies with EPA guidelines in the four different states and territories in which we have clinics.